abdrahmansoltan/Learning-Notes/React/04-Redux.md

 npm install --save-dev @redux-devtools/core
 ```

-`React-Redux` library lets your React components talk to a Redux store.
+> Redux can work with any javascript project not just React, so we use **React-Redux** library lets your React components talk to a Redux store.

 ---